COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

-- If you currently have a motel room through the Transitional Housing Program, you will probably see no changes right now.
-You may keep getting assistance through March 2023, but that is still not completely clear.
+- The Transitional Housing Program is no longer taking applications.
+But if you currently have a motel room through the Transitional Housing Program, you may keep getting assistance through March 2023.
 Contact us if you have a problem with your current transitional housing.

 Section 8 Housing Choice Voucher Update 9/2/2022

 - On October 1, 2022, at 7:45 a.m., Vermont State Housing Authority (VSHA) will open its waiting list and accept applications for the Section 8 Housing Choice Voucher Program.

 - The Section 8 Housing Choice Voucher Program can help you afford decent, safe housing.
 If you are eligible, you'll be put on a waiting list.
 Once housing funds are available, you'll get a voucher and you will have to find your own housing.
 The voucher will help pay for your rent.

 - You can apply online at https://www.pha-web.com/portals/onlineApplication/1635

 - You can get a paper application by:

 - visiting https://www.vsha.org/applications-for-section-8-assistance/

 - going to 1 Prospect Street, Montpelier, between 7:45 a.m. – 4 p.m., Monday – Friday, or